jwdotpark/2021_fall/practical_ds_a/scavenge_hunting.md

    ![](http://www-scf.usc.edu/~zhan468/public/Notes/resources/C411339B79F92499DCB7B5F304C826F4.gif)

   **Quicksort** or **Partition-exchange sort** is an efficient **divide and conquer**, **in-place**, **unstable**, sorting algorithm, which usually performs about two to three times faster than merge sort and heapsort when implemented well.
 Quicksort is a comparison sort, meaning that it can sort items of any type for which a less-than relation is defined.
-In efficient implementations, it is usually not a stable sort.
+In efficient Implementations, it is usually not a stable sort.
   - **Quicksort**, on average, makes O(n.log(n)) comparisons to sort n items.
 In the worst-case, it makes O(n2) comparisons, though this behavior is very rare.

     ---